bdougie/blog/source/posts/2017-01-30-stacks-and-queues-in-go.md

 ## Stack

 A Stack is an abstract data type that serves as a collection of elements with two principle operations, pop and push.
-If you think of the Stack as a deck of cards, you can only add to the top of the Stack and remvoe the top of the Stack.
+If you think of the Stack as a deck of cards, you can only add to the top of the Stack and remove the top of the Stack.

-Building a Stack in Go only requires two functions **:push** and :**pop** to interface with it.
+Building a Stack in Go only requires two functions **Push()** and **Pop()** to interface with it.
 I chose to not use an array as my underlying data structure in my Stack structure but followed from some inspiration from [godash](https://godoc.org/github.com/Kairi/godash).
 The Stack data also needs two attributes, **size** and the element on **top**.

 ```
 type Stack struct {